SouthGreenPlatform/trainings/_pages/linux/galaxyPractice.md

 <a name="practice-1"></a>
 ### Practice 1 : Data upload, data format and histories

-We will perform a transcriptome-based mapping and estimates of transcript levels using Kallisto, and a differential analysis using EdgeR.
 * Connect to Galaxy South Green - [http://galaxy.southgreen.fr/galaxy/](](http://galaxy.southgreen.fr/galaxy/)
 * Create a new history and import RNASeq samples datasets (paired-end fastq files) from Data library  - `head`